ayroh/LibraCase/README.md

 parameter.
 Adds that tile to foundTiles list and checks all 4 directions for occupied tiles.
 There is a helper function uses System.Linq.Find to query with x and y value of tile.
 When function ended, if foundTiles count is equal or more than 3, then mark all tiles in the list as non-occupied and make that tiles pressable again.

+    Misc
+Slider range is 3-15.
+You can increase the range from slider UI if you want to try for more.
+I did it max 15 for usability.